Mikaela/mikaela.github.io/pages/matrix.markdown

 <del>Assuming you are on nightly build,</del> there are three steps:

-1. In global settings of Nheko, enable _Periodically disable expired events_, it will affect all profiles upon restart.
+1. In global settings of Nheko, enable _Periodically delete expired events_, it will affect all profiles upon restart.
 2. In the room where you wish to automatically remove your messages, go to room settings and select _Configure_ next to _Automatic event deletion_.
 There you